 - Show how your eyes stay on the image and how it is changing as you work.
 You’re not even looking at the sliders (hide the right panel)

 - We’re now talking quality, with an L (a cue to cycle through Lights Out)

-- V and into black and white, quick drag (on image area, not dress style)
+- V and into black and white, drag on the image

 - Hit Y to show Before / After split screen